mo-mar/website-refresh-2020/src/blog/reduce.md

 vegetableReducer('lettucecabbagepotato', 'broccoli')
 ```

-And the end result is our glorious, vitamin-loaded frankenveggie, `lettucecabbagepotatobroccoli`.
+And the end result is our glorious frankenveggie, `lettucecabbagepotatobroccoli`.

 Bon appétit.

 Now that I’ve gone through this mental exercise and written about it, I realize two very important things:

-1. Reduce’s name makes a lot more sense when I think of it as a giant pot.
-You throw in a bunch of stuff and it reduces them into one value.
-The pot, in this elaborate example, is the reducer function.
+1. Reduce’s name makes a lot more sense when I think of it in food terms.
+It's like a giant pot.
+You throw in a bunch of stuff, and it reduces them into one value.

-2. I could go for some veggies right now
+2. This very well could be the first time the word `lettucecabbagepotatobroccoli` is seen on the internet.

+I now understand what `reduce()` does, and we've made internet culinary history.